 - When you figure out an employee is Cancer, get them out immediately – before it spreads through your entire company.

 - If you're viewing the Twitter, Facebook, website, blog or whatever of someone you don't talk to because you can't stand them, you're wasting productivity.
 Go set some dollar bills on fire instead.
 It will be cheaper.

 - It's much more profitable to be cordial with people you may not adore for whatever reason than to be confrontational.
 I'm not saying pretend to like someone.
 But don't go out of your way to make it apparent you dislike someone.

-- The opposite of love is not hate – it’s apathy.
-Learn to be more apathetic when the issue at hand won’t be one you think of on your death bed.
+- The opposite of love is not hate – it's apathy.
+Learn to be more apathetic when the issue at hand won't one you think of on your death bed.

 - You are going to get fucked over – at some point – by someone you trust.
 The best revenge is being the biggest success you can fucking be.
 Let karma handle the rest.

 - Don't spend like you've got a blank check once you achieve success.
 Pay off your mortgage, stack your kids' college funds and your personal savings.
 This game (and the revenue you make from it) can change at any time.

 - Kindly decline to speak, lecture or blog on topics you don't believe are your A-game.
 Another opportunity will come along if you don't make an ass out of yourself by being an authority on something you don't know.